 Your surgeon's office will arrange this appointment and let you know the date and time.
 This is a mandatory appointment prior to your surgery.
 The class will last 90 minutes with 30 minutes for questions and answers.
-A Physiotherapist and Occupational Therapist will provide you and your mentor with information to learn:
+A Kinesiologist and/or Physiotherapist will provide you and your mentor with information to learn:

 - 1. More details about the content of this booklet - 2.
 The items requested by your surgeon - 3.
 The exercises you are expected to do post operatively - 4.
 Your rehabilitation plan following your discharge from the hospital - 5.
-How to manage your daily activities and what equipment you will need surgery eating and drinking
+How to manage your daily activities and what equipment you will need